As an avid reader of your Blog, here is a burning question I could not find.

 If you dare-say that you want a grilled cheese, then you will get a call inquiring why you’re not cooperating, it appears.

-However, some of my colleagues do E-design and it is far more personal.
+To be clear, some of my colleagues do E-design and it is far more personal.
 Plus, you aren’t giving a cut to a big company.

 Most of these designers are very talented and their selection of home furnishings far more vast.

 What I am hearing from you the most is a lack of time.
 And in your case, it’s true.
 Working full-time and then coming home to take care of little kids must leave you exhausted.

 But look at all of the expense, time and energy you have expended on something that’s been a huge disappointment?